What to bring

 BSL interpreted street performances take place on various days throughout the Fringe.
 We are delighted to work with Deaf Action to provide this.

-The street events draw takes place every day of the Fringe from 10:00; once it's complete, we update this page with the schedule.
+The street events draw takes place every day of the Fringe street events from 10:00; once it's complete, we update this page with the schedule.

 What to see